MathiasGitSumNum/ProgrammingPortfolioMC/README.md

 I approached designing software with the iterative approach, taking each aspect step by step.
 I worried less about specific details, rather focusing on the design parts as a whole and saving the details for after I decide each part is correct.

+**CS 305 Software Security**

+Artemis Financial is a financial firm looking to create financial services for their clients, where they can choosedifferent plans based on their needs.
+They are also looking to incorporate security measures that ensure the information being transferred is secured, and there is no unauthorized access occuring.
+Therefore the code must be written securely because it provides less chances to have weakness' that allow for hackers to by pass security.
+Software security adds credibility to a company's overall wellbeing.
+One thing I think could be improved is the dependency checks and suppression of false positives, in order to further improve the security measures.

+Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
+What might you show future employers from this assignment?

+Please review the document titled "CS305ProjectTwo_MattCarrillo".
+This is the Practices for Secure Software Report.

 **CS 330 Comp Graphics and Visualisation**

 **UNABLE TO UPLOAD 3D SCENE FILE, IT IS TOO LARGE FOR GITHUB**